WouterBos/blog2/source/_posts/meaning.md

 ## Contrasts or juxtaposition

 Contrast can be found in many things like colour, lightness and size.
 Contrasts catalyse an already interesting scene.
 In street photography hard shadows or colour contrasts can instantly dramatise your photos.
-These contrasts are mostly pleasing the abstract loving part of your brain though.
-So although visual contrasts make a photo more pleasing, it does not necessarily add more meaning to it.
+These contrasts are mostly pleasing to the abstract loving part of our brain though; they do not necessarily add more meaning to it.

 Although trickier to find, non-visual contrasts like juxtapositions between the subject and surroundings will introduce more meaning to a picture.
 For example: a pensive person at a crowded party or a thrown away house plant in an open field in the city.
 Be careful with such techniques though.
-You might imply something things that might not be true.
+You might imply something things that might not be there.

 <figure class="portrait">
     {% asset_img juxtaposition.avif 830 1000 A man and a woman talking %}